René Bravo, MD, Physician Representative

 A family man, René lives in San Luis Obispo with his wife and their five sons.

 Mark P. Lisa, FACHE, CEO, Twin Cities Community Hospital

 Mark Lisa is the Chief Executive Officer of Twin Cities Community Hospital, a 122-bed acute care facility in Templeton, San Luis Obispo County, California.
 In this role he coordinates the delivery of health care services for the Tenet Family of Services in Northern San Luis Obispo County.

 Mark has served in a variety of industry and civic leadership positions.
 He currently sits on the Board of Girl Scouts of California’s Central Coast, and on The Community Foundation of SLO County’s “Growing Together Fund’s Advisory Committee”.
 From 2010-2012, he served as Section-Chair of the Hospital Council of Northern and Central California.
 In 2011 he was the President of the California Association of Healthcare Leaders, a Chapter of the American College of Healthcare Executives (ACHE).

 He holds a Bachelor’s Degree from St. Martins College, and a Masters in Health Administration from Chapman University College.
 He is an active member and Fellow of the American College of Healthcare Executives.
 Mark is a Private Pilot, and an avid motorcycle enthusiast.
 He enjoys flying – both on two wheels and on two wings.
 View Mark's testimonial

-Jeffrey Hamm, Director of San Luis Obispo County Public Health Department
+Jeffrey Hamm, Director, San Luis Obispo County Health Services Agency

 Jeffrey is the Director of the San Luis Obispo County Health Agency.
 Most of his professional career has been in public service with the County of San Luis Obispo Mr. Hamm earned his Bachelor’s degree at Cal Poly University San Luis Obispo.